fdekeers/mozart-container/README.md

 The `-d` option allows to provide the path of a host directory that will be shared with the container.
 This directory can be used, for example, to store Oz source code files.
-Inside the container, this directory will be located in `/root/DIR_BASENAME`.
+Inside the container, this directory will be located in `/root/DIR_BASENAME`, where DIR_BASENAME is the basename of the shared host directory.
-If the argument is not specified, the default host directory to be shared is `.\oz-files`, which will be created if not present.
+If the argument is not specified, the default host directory to be shared is `C:\Users\USER\oz-files`, where USER is the name of the current user, which will be created if not present.
 NB : the files you create, modify and save on the container directory will be saved in the host directory too.

 The `-n` option allows to provide the name to give to the container instance.